benjamincrozat/content/posts/jquery-on-click.md

 ---
 Image: https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://github.com/benjamincrozat/content/assets/3613731/e4ed420c-e4f6-4ce9-b05a-994b89d39431
 Title: Handle clicks from your users using jQuery
-Description: Dive into the simplicity of handling click events with jQuery and learn how to achieve the same results using modern vanilla JavaScript.
+Description: Dive into the simplicity of handling click events with jQuery and learn how to achieve the same results using vanilla JavaScript.
 Canonical:
 Audio:
 Published at: 2024-02-13